hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 Here's how I might handle the situation.
 Note that this is just one way to handle the situation, feel free to handle it in a way that you choose as well.

+Also note that this is only a suggestion for what you might bring up.
+Feel free to say as much or as little of it based on what you feel is necessary and what is comfortable for you.

 - Can I get everyone's attention please
 - I noticed earlier that someone posted the phrase say "X person is Gay"
 - I know that you probably meant it as a joke